-We perform numerous functions in order to maintain convenient access to clean, safe drinking water.
-From testing water samples for a variety of contaminants, to sustaining adequate pressure to all service connections, we strive to fulfill all requirements on a daily basis.
-In addition, we must contend with continually climbing expenses.
-These include yearly depreciation on the water distribution system and equipment, interest expenses, insurance costs and laboratory analysis.
-Other expenses include maintaining water personnel certifications, power, labor, contract work, transportation, office operation, professional fees, materials, chemicals and the upkeep and maintenance to all infrastructures, including reservoirs and treatment facilities.
+The staff at the City of Gladstone perform numerous functions in order to maintain your convenient access to clean, safe drinking water.
+From testing water samples for contaminants, to sustaining adequate pressure to all service connections, we strive to fulfill all State and Federal requirements on a daily basis.

+We must contend with continually climbing expenses such as yearly depreciation on the water distribution system and equipment, interest expenses, insurance costs and laboratory analysis.
+Other expenses include maintaining water personnel certifications, continuing education, power, labor, contract work, transportation, office operation, professional fees, materials, chemicals and the upkeep and maintenance to all infrastructures, including reservoirs, treatment facilities and meters.
+It is the considerable cost of these elements that determine your water rates.